afradigm/Match-3/README.md

 - The creators of libraries and frameworks used in the project for their reliable tools, including the DoTween package.

 Thank you for choosing the Match Three Gameplay Mechanics project!
 We hope you enjoy playing and welcome your contributions and suggestions to make the project even better.

-## Preview Video

-<video src="Match Three Gameplay Mechanics_ Unleash the Puzzle-Solving Power!.mp4" controls="controls" style="max-width: 100%; height: auto;"></video>

-Please click on the image above to watch a preview video of the gameplay.

 ## Developer